Iniciaste sesión como:

-It can be an inscription with the Name, an image or a statue of the standing Amida Buddha.
-The object of reverence occupies the central position of the altar.
-It symbolizes the compassion and wisdom of Amida, the Buddha of infinite light and immeasurable life.
+It can be a calligraphy of the Name, Namu Amida Butsu, an image or a statue of the standing Amida Buddha.
+The object of reverence occupies the central position in the altar.
+It symbolizes the compassion and wisdom of Amida, the Buddha of immeasurable light and life.

-The candle symbolizes the wisdom of the Buddha that illuminates the darkness of ignorance that prevents us from seeing the reality of things as they are.
+The candle symbolizes the wisdom of the Buddha that illuminates the darkness of ignorance, which prevents us from seeing the reality of things as they are.

 The rin is used to signal the start, pause and end of a service.

-The portraits of Shinran Shonin and Rennyo Shonin can be colored on both sides of the gohonzon.
-Also, other forms of the Name such as Kuji myogo [Namu Fukashigiko Nyorai] and Juji myogo [Kimyo Jinjippo Mugeko Nyorai] can be placed there.
+The portraits of Shinran Shōnin and Rennyo Shōnin can be placed on both sides of the gohonzon.
+Also, other forms of the Name such as the Kuji myogo (9-character Name) Namu Fukashigikō Nyorai and the Juji myogo (10-character Name) Kimyō Jinjippō Mugekō Nyorai can also be placed on each side of the gohonzon.

 "Although the fundamental practice is to say Amida Buddha's Name; looking at the altar helps us to practice the visualization of the pure land in a very intuitive and direct way."